 Work with an internationally renowned academic team that has extensive research activities and collaborations, is widely published and attracts significant grant funding.

-Learn the skills you need to qualify as a hearing aid audiologist while continuing to work.
-Understand how to run a safe and successful practice and make a difference to people’s lives.
+If you are already employed in the audiology field and want to gain a recognised qualification to register and practise in this area, this course is for you.
+Learn how to run a safe and successful practice and make a difference to people’s lives.
 On graduation you can apply to the Health & Care Professions Council for registration as a hearing aid dispenser.

-Convert your foundation degree qualification (or equivalent) to a full BSc (Hons) in Hearing Sciences, with our one-year British Society in Hearing Aid Audiology-accredited course.
+Convert your Hearing Aid Audiology foundation degree qualification (or equivalent) to a full BSc (Hons) in Hearing Sciences.

 Working with children and adults to improve their vision is a stimulating and rewarding career.
 Our course teaches the skills you need to become a dispensing optician, working alongside optometrists.
 You’ll learn how to dispense, fit and supply spectacles, and how to run a successful practice.

 Take the first step on the path to a rewarding and fulfilling career with our certificate level university accredited courses (level 4).